inventree/InvenTree/docs/docs/start/devcontainer.md

    ```bash
    pip install -e /workspaces/inventree-plugin
    ```
-4. Add InvenTree core code to pylance intelicense path by adding the following file to your plugin repo `.vscode/settings.json` (Your path can be different depending on your setup):
+4. Add InvenTree core code to Pylance IntelliSense path by adding the following file to your plugin repo `.vscode/settings.json` (Your path can be different depending on your setup):
    ```json
    {
      "python.analysis.extraPaths": ["/workspaces/InvenTree/InvenTree"]